Aquarium of the Pacific

 The Aquarium of the Pacific (formerly the Long Beach Aquarium of the Pacific) is a public aquarium on a 6 acre site on Rainbow Harbor in Long Beach, California, United States.
 It is situated across the water from the Long Beach Convention Center, Shoreline Village, and the Queen Mary Hotel and Attraction.
 The location also has its own street, Aquarium Way.
+It opened on June 20, 1998.

-The aquarium is visited by 1.6 million visitors a year and has a staff of approximately 1,800, including more than 1,500 volunteers and 300 employees.
-The aquarium is a 501(c)(3) non-profit aquarium and is a current member of the Association of Zoos and Aquariums (AZA).
+The aquarium had 1,979 volunteers and employed 485 people in 2024.
+In 2018, it had 1.7 million visitors.
+It is a 501(c)(3) non-profit with Association of Zoos and Aquariums (AZA) accreditation through March 2031.

 Exhibits

 The aquarium features a collection of over 12,000 animals in exhibits from 5,000 USgal to 350,000 USgal in capacity.

 The Pacific Ocean is the focus of three major permanent galleries: Southern California/Baja Gallery, Northern Pacific Gallery, and Tropical Pacific Gallery.
 These exhibits introduce the inhabitants and seascapes, and include conservation messages specific to each region.